erens-basement/Studio-Trigger-Streams/README.md

 * I: I used to like the drumsticks when I was younger but I found somewhere down the line that the breasts and wings taste better.
 Now I like the breasts.
 (00:50:00)
 * Imaishi has an easier time drawing robots and mechs than human characters.
 * Koyama: Basic advice is to not use a white canvas for color.
 White canvas is the brightest setting you can use.
 Darker color like gray it's easier to pinpoint or notice where you spot a mistake.
 (01:18:00)
+* It would be convenient to have a 3D animator because Trigger is a very 2D oriented studio, so it would definitely be a luxury.
+We can't rpovdie the 3d animator with enough work to warrant the expenditure of hiring.
+Having a colorist, etc in house is ideal, but the cost can't be justified.
+(1:21:00)
+* I: In the original storyboard for PROMARE, when Lio and his boys are escaping the prison.
+Theere is a scene where Lio confronts Vulcan and there was an aerial combat scene.
+I even had that scene cleaned up by Yoshinari but unfortunately we never used it.
+If we had it, there would be too many fight scenes.
+It was a balance issue, we omitted it for.
+(1:30:00)
+* We really don't know why PS&G is popular overseas because we never really did any promotion there.
+We do believe that visiting various anime conventions, PSG would be more overseas than Japan, but we do know there are a few hardcore fans in Japan (01:39:00)
+* If we ever get to do s2 psg, we want to do the ghost explosion scenes overseas. we want to go to a place with liberal firearms laws like texas or russia.
+Find some old guy with actual explosives, like rpg's.
+Ask him to shoot our props and blow them up and place that in instead of explosion scenes.
+(1:42:00)
+* Q: Animators you're interested in, in house and overseas?
+I: In house, I'm very interested how Ikarashi and Kaneko will turn out.
+We have some newcomers like Nakamura, Dohee, and Kano who are good at single character illustrations.
+(1:52:00)
+* Q: Waka said you review everyone you hire.
+What do you look for in a new employee.
+Would you promote a PA or someone who's not an animator to ach-tsu(?)
+A: So we definitely do, we have few PAs that become achstu or episodic directors.
+So it's definitely possible.
+We defintiely do have to check an animator's skill and prepare a curriculum to teach or train that individual.
+(1:59:00)
+* Imaishi wants to go to Russia.
+Find an event willing to fly them out because Trigger is interested.
+We want to try out some borsch(?).
+(2:00:00)
+* Artists don't share brush presets because once at a high level, it's hard to distinguish good art from each other.
+Artists then tweak brush presets to be unique, (02:08:00)
+* During the Gainax age, Imaishi owes most to Tsurumaki or Ono-san as inspiration.
+(02:10:00)
+* Q: There should be a Trigger convention.
+A: We would have the staff hold up platform with Imaishi in his underwear like Xerxes from the 300 and throwing Trigger dollar bills (02:16:30)
+* Q: Is Galo drawn with smaller hands with gloves off?
+A: They got to try on firefighting equipment (in NYC for location scouting, Promare), like gloves that are big and thick.
+Galo's hand is portrayed a lot smaller without his gloves on.
+(2:18:00)
+* Imaishi tries to pose himself/reinact scene to draw a more dynamic pose.
+Tattun took Imaishi to a shooting range recently and it was his first time shooting several pistols.
+Imaishi says it didn't change much but it gave him a whole new perspective on the weight, recoil.
+(2:24:30)

 ## Tattun Streams
 Streams where he's flipping through in-betweens and answering questions